LIVER AND BILIARY DISEASE

 CONGESTION of the liver receives excessive attention.
 There's no mystery; if the right side of the heart isn't pumping well enough, blood pools in the liver.

-Except in the most sudden violent death, the central areas of the liver will be more or less congested.
+Except in the most sudden violent deaths, the central areas of the liver will be more or less congested.
 (If you're at an autopsy and someone asks, "Is that a nutmeg liver?", you can safely guess "Yes!")

 Clinicians enjoy showing the hepatojugular reflux of those with congested livers, especially behind failing right ventricles.
 Pathologists enjoy exhibiting their cut nutmegs, which have light-and-dark areas that resemble congested liver.